LDNGuide

 THE SPOTS

-Sometimes you just need to get down and dirty with a couple of lobster tails.
-Trap Kitchen in Camden understands this.
-That’s why their seafood bucket comes with a pair of throwaway gloves.
-On the menu of soul food-inspired classics, the star of the show is their XXL lobster tails that are so meaty and so perfectly juicy that we think about them at least four times a day.
-The ground floor has the kind of intimate, sink-into-your-seat booths that will have you ordering two more rounds of cocktails just to stay another half hour.
+On Trap Kitchen’s menu of soul food-inspired classics, the star of the show is the XXL lobster tails that are so meaty and so perfectly juicy that we’d brave even the worst weekend crowds for.
+Plus with their buckets that include deep-fried bang bang prawns and creamy, spicy mac and cheese, it’s one of the best spots for a deeply satisfying seafood fix.
+This Camden spot has two levels—the ground floor has the kind of intimate, sink-into-your-seat booths that will have you ordering two more rounds of cocktails just to stay another half hour.
 Upstairs is where we’d go for a date night that starts with BBQ chicken wings and ends with a nap.
-It’s a popular place—they’ve got a cult following on social media—so book ahead and come with an empty stomach and a willingness to get messy.
+It’s a popular place so book ahead and make sure to come with an empty stomach.

 Our favourite place in Camden is The Farrier.
 Now you might think that suggesting a Camden Stables pub as the area’s go-to is a bit of a cop out but this modern boozer has a lot more going on than pints and people-watching.
 A rustic converted horse hospital—yes, really—the cosy barn feel makes it perfect for cuffing season kisses and casual group gossip sessions over huge braised steak pies and a round of cider-soaked mussels.
 There’s nothing slap-dash about the cooking and the menu reads like a who's who of quality seasonal British ingredients.
 Outside of Jersey royals and fresh Cornish crabs, you can also expect natural wines, negronis featuring local gins, and 28-day-aged beef as part of the hefty Sunday roast menu.

 This Caribbean restaurant on Kentish Town Road has one of the best Sunday roasts in the city.
-The jerked beef number at Guanabana has the perfect ratio of rich jerk gravy to everything else.
-A bite includes a little bit of everything: spicy, tender jerked beef (obviously), the edge of a crispy roast potato, a caramelised baby carrot, a piece of sweet plantain, and an unevenly cut corner of a beautifully deformed yorkshire pudding that’s soaked in gravy.
-It’s a laid-back spot that’s good for small groups, where you can see the chef chaotically put out plate after plate of roasts and, during the week, other Caribbean-inspired dishes like a peppery jerk chicken alfredo, or a lamb curry that feels home-cooked.
+The jerk beef at Guanabana has the perfect ratio of rich jerk gravy to everything else.
+A perfect bite includes a little bit of everything: spicy, tender jerk beef, the edge of a crispy roast potato, a caramelised baby carrot, a piece of sweet plantain, and an unevenly cut corner of a beautifully deformed yorkshire pudding.
+It’s a laid-back spot that’s good for small groups, where you can see the chef chaotically put out plate after plate of roasts and, during the week, other Caribbean-inspired dishes like a peppery jerk chicken alfredo, or a lamb curry that feels homecooked.

 Much like when you go on a first date and find out they have an Amazon Prime subscription and a pet collie, we knew we’d be seeing a lot more of Namaaste after our first visit.
 A local favourite, this Indian restaurant serves a stupidly moreish yoghurt and pomegranate tokri chaat, and an apricot kofte zardaloo we’d pay double its £12.95 price tag for.
 Between the exposed brick walls and cream leather banquette seating, it has a bit of a ‘90s upmarket feel, but with food this good, it’ll work just as well for date night as for dinner when you’ve got family in town who need entertaining.